andrewstuart/limio/README.md

 A SimpleManager is an implementation of the limio.Manager interface.
 It allows simple rate-based and arbitrary channel-based limits to be set.

+A SimpleManager is designed so that Limit and Manage may be called concurrently.

 #### func  NewSimpleManager